 Of course, Hasek’s impact goes beyond the number on the back of a young hockey player’s sweater.
 His jersey hangs in the rafters during every Sabres home game, and for good reason: he is undoubtedly the best goalie in their franchise’s history.
 While his legendary No. 39 hasn’t been retired by the Red Wings, many throughout the state of Michigan think of him fondly as if he spent the majority of his career wearing red.

 Hasek is a national treasure of the Czech Republic, as evidenced by the many goalies that have come out of there that reference “The Dominator” as one of their idols.
-One such goaltender is Petr Mrazek of the Carolina Hurricanes.
+One such goaltender is Petr Mrazek of the Toronto Maple Leafs.

 Mrazek was drafted by the Red Wings in the 2010 draft, and played the first 176 games of his NHL career with them.
 During his time in Detroit, he was asked about what made Hasek so special.
 His response was straightforward, but oh so accurate: